RafaelGSS/nodejs-bench-operations/README.md

 # Node.js Benchmark Operations

+**Note:** the benchmarks run in a dedicated machine to reduce any variability that a shared runner might add to the benchmark.

+---

 This repository benchmarks simple operations helping your decision towards a performatic solution.

 All the benchmarks are stored in `RESULTS-{Node-Version}.md`